Real-time 3D human action recognition based on Hyperpoint sequence: Experiments

 \section{Experiments}

-In this section, we firstly introduce the datasets and experimental implementation details.
+In this section, we firstly introduce the datasets.
 Then, we compare our SequentialPointNet with the existing state-of-the-art methods.
 Again, we conduct detailed ablation studies to further demonstrate the contributions of different components in our SequentialPointNet.
-Finally, we compare the memory usage and computational efficiency of our SequentialPointNet with other point cloud sequence models.
+After that, we compare the memory usage and computational efficiency of our SequentialPointNet with other point cloud sequence models.
+Finally, we apply our SequentialPointNet to skeleton sequence-based 3D human action recognition on NTU RGB+D 60 dataset.